atishraoon/windows-sys-cpp/README.md

 ## Notes
 - The tool is intended for **Windows** only.
 - Run the program as **Administrator** for full functionality.
+- In first release of this program it do not have features like:
+  - performance command

 ## upcoming update
 - encrypt or decrypt file and folders .